Skip to main content

 Creating a new template

-You can create a custom template directly in the Compute console when launching a new instance.
+You can create a custom template directly in the Compute console when launching a new container instance.
 Select New template under the Pick a template step.

 General settings